 - This algorithm is released as a reference implementation in C by 3GPP and used commonly for ciphering between UE(smartphones) and HSS/MME(core network).
 My package is a porting of that for Golang with a few simplifications.

 I also have some interests in ICS/SCADA and VPN-like protocols, but not so expertized.
-For these areas, I sometimes start implementing the protocol before reading the docs/spec sufficiently, which makes me understand them better.
+I sometimes start implementing the protocol for these areas before reading the docs/spec sufficiently, which makes me understand them better.

 Simple OPC UA implementation in the Go Programming Language.